At Highland, we believe that user testing doesn’t have to be wildly expensive or time-consuming.

 A Basic User Interview Script Structure

-Never start user testing without crafting a thoughtful script (sometimes called a field guide).
+When it comes to pre-test, never start user research without crafting a thoughtful script (sometimes called a field guide).
 And never write a script until you’re clear on your learning goals for your research.
-Here is a simple sample script:
+For example are you trying to understand the overall user experience, or understand how test participants handle a specific task or function/ These can help form the types of questions that you need to include.
+As a serving suggestion, here is a simple sample script:

 [Warm intro] Thanks so much for meeting with me today!
 We’re in the really early stages of exploring a new product concept that I’m curious to get your feedback on.